 b) The wind increases evaporation by creating spray and foam, and by blowing water off of trees and leaves.
 These greatly increase the evaporative surface area, because the total surface area of the millions of droplets is evaporating as well as the actual surface itself.

-d) Wind created waves in turn greatly increase turbulence in the atmospheric boundary layer.
+d) Wind-created waves in turn greatly increase turbulence in the atmospheric boundary layer.
 This increases evaporation by mixing dry air down to the surface and moist air upwards.

 e) As spray rapidly warms to air temperature, which in the tropics is often warmer than ocean temperature, evaporation also rises above the sea surface evaporation rate.

-2. Wind driven albedo increase.
+2. Wind and wave driven albedo increase.
 The white spray, foam, spindrift, changing angles of incidence, and white breaking wave tops greatly increase the albedo of the sea surface.
 This reduces the energy absorbed by the ocean.

 3. Cold rain and cold wind.
 As the moist air rises inside the thunderstorm’s heat pipe, water condenses and falls.
 Since the water is originating from condensing or freezing temperatures aloft, it cools the lower atmosphere it falls through, and it cools the surface when it hits.
 In addition, the falling rain entrains a cold wind.
 This cold wind blows radially outwards from the center of the falling rain, cooling the surrounding area.
 This is quite visible in the video below.

 4. Increased reflective area.
 White fluffy cumulus clouds are not tall, so basically they only reflect from the tops.
 On the other hand, the vertical pipe of the thunderstorm reflects sunlight along its entire length.
 This means that thunderstorms shade an area of the ocean out of proportion to their footprint, particularly in the late afternoon.